ppomes/myanon/README.md

 (Please ensure binaries installed by brew are in your $PATH)

-If you using zsh, you may need to add the following to your .zshrc file:
+If your using zsh, you may need to add the following to your .zshrc file:

 ```shell
 export PATH="/usr/local/opt/m4/bin:$PATH"